Cait Gordon (she/her)

 Cait Gordon is a Canadian autistic, disabled, and queer author of speculative fiction that celebrates diversity.
 She also co-edited Nothing Without Us, a 2020 Prix Aurora Award finalist, and Nothing Without Us Too (2022).
 In 2016, Cait founded the Spoonie Authors Network, a community initiative for writers who manage spoons.

 Cait Gordon is an autistic, disabled, and queer Canadian writer of speculative fiction that celebrates diversity.
-She is the author of Life in the ’Cosm, The Stealth Lovers, and Iris and the Crew Tear Through Space (2023).
+She is the author of Life in the ’Cosm, The Stealth Lovers, and Season One: Iris and the Crew Tear Through Space!
 Her short stories appear in Alice Unbound: Beyond Wonderland, We Shall Be Monsters, Mighty: An Anthology of Disabled Superheroes, There’s No Place, and Stargazers: Microtales from the Cosmos.
 Cait also founded The Spoonie Authors Network and joined Talia C. Johnson to co-edit the Nothing Without Us and Nothing Without Us Too anthologies, whose authors and protagonists are disabled, d/Deaf, Blind or visually impaired, neurodivergent, Spoonie, and/or they manage mental illness.

 In 2016, Cait founded The Spoonie Authors Network to connect with writers in the Disability community.
-Her desire to find better disabled and autistic representation in fiction prompted Cait to co-edit Nothing Without Us and Nothing Without Us Too (2022) with Talia C. Johnson.
-These multi-genre anthologies feature authors and protagonists who are disabled, d/Deaf, Blind or visually impaired, neurodivergent, Spoonie, and/or they manage mental illness.
-Nothing Without Us was part of the syllabus of a disability studies course at Trent University and became a 2020 Prix Aurora Award finalist.
+Her desire to find better disabled and autistic representation in fiction prompted Cait to co-edit Nothing Without Us and Nothing Without Us Too with Talia C. Johnson.
+These multi-genre anthologies feature authors and protagonists who are disabled, d/Deaf, Blind, neurodivergent, Spoonie, and/or they manage mental illness.
+Nothing Without Us was taught in a disability studies course at Trent University and became a 2020 Prix Aurora Award finalist.

 Even though her works include issues about identity and human/alien/monster rights, Cait has always felt humour is an important part of world-building.
 “Without humour, it doesn’t feel realistic.”

 Cait is also a musician who lives in Ottawa with her guitarist husband, Canadian author Bruce D. Gordon.
 She’s friendly, feisty, and loves cake.

 Book cover images